Madu-J/yogawithme/README.md

 All pages contain a footer Element with social media icons for any user that wants contact the trainer.
 The user can send message through any of the social media platforms.
 The icons used is from font-awesome.
 This is to fulfil the sole purpose of user story:

 | As a returning user I want to contact the site owner and share my health journey and result

-The signup page will have form for users who wants to join yoga class.
-This is to fulfil the sole purpose of user story:
-| As a first-time user I found the site interested and want to join yoga class

-| As a returning user I want to join the yoga class.

-| As a frequent user I want to see more yoga poses and its health benefits

 The About page will contain background information about the page owner and the mission statement of the page.
 This is for the purpose of user story: